The release of the German DSK Cookie Consent Guidelines in May 2020, coincided with a change in cookie law enforcement in Germany.

 Learn more about tracking cookies and GDPR compliance here:

-Penalties for Non-Compliance with the German DSK Cookie Guidelines
+Penalties for Non-Compliance with the German DSK Cookie Consent Guidelines

-If you are found to be violating the DSK’s cookie consent requirements, you will be subjected to both GDPR and ePrivacy Directive enforcement actions.
+If you are found to be violating the German DSK cookie consent guidelines, you will be subjected to both GDPR and ePrivacy Directive enforcement actions.
 They include;

 - Written warnings from the German DSK